omerdeligoz/omerdeligoz/README.md

-I'm a 4th-year Computer Engineering student at Marmara University.
-On my GitHub, I share projects that demonstrate my skills and interests in computer science.

 **Some of my projects:**

 - **Knights-Tour-Solver:** A Java program that solves the Knight's Tour puzzle using various search algorithms, highlighting my problem-solving abilities.